People with a particular religious affiliation

 4.2.1.4 Forms of worship and festivals

 Christians tend to pray congregationally in a church of their particular Christian denomination — on Sundays and on religious festivals.
+Some denominations, such as Seventh Day Adventists, designate Saturday as their sabbath day rather than Sunday.
 Church services vary between denominations from highly ritualised with the relevant leaders dressed in religious garments to much less ritualised, with religious leaders wearing a clerical collar or a cross pinned onto a shirt as the only sign of their religious leadership, or wearing no particular distinguishing dress.

 There are some Christian festivals that are celebrated by all Christian denominations, although they may be celebrated at slightly different times (for example, the Eastern European orthodox calendar runs approximately 14 days later than the standard Australian calendar).